 - The primary supervisor must devote a minimum of 10% of their time to supervising the student and a second supervisor should also be included.

-- Applicants who have started a PhD (or equivalent) may be considered for a Clinical Research Training Fellowship, but may only apply within 6 months of having registered for their PhD.
-In these circumstances, the proposed start date, they have not been registered for more than 12 months (or full-time equivalent) from the date of registration for the degree.
+- Applicants who have started a PhD (or equivalent) may be eligible to apply for a Clinical Research Training Fellowship, but may only apply within 6 months of having registered for their PhD.
+In these circumstances, the proposed start date for the Clinical Research Training Fellowship should also be no more than 12 months (or full-time equivalent) from the date of registration for the degree.

 You will be asked to attach a single PDF document to your online application form containing the following information: